PureStorage-OpenConnect/py-pure-client/docs/index.rst

 Overview
 --------

-The Python client supports Pure1, FlashArray, and FlashBlade APIs.
+The Python package has clients that use the Pure1, FlashArray, and FlashBlade APIs.
 Currently, only Pure1 is supported; FlashArray and FlashBlade will be added in the future.

 The Pure1 client gives a simple interface to the Pure1 Manage public API.